Environmental, Social & Governance Commitments

 Equality, Diversity & Inclusion

 At South Square we are committed to creating a working environment that promotes the professional growth of our members and staff and promises everyone equality of opportunity.
 This applies to all aspects of our work, from recruitment of members and staff to working with our clients or dealing with our suppliers.
 We are signatories of the Women in Law Pledge and supporters of the Charter for Black Talent.

-We have two members with special responsibility for matters relating to equality, diversity and inclusion: Stephen Robins and Georgina Peters.
+We have two members with special responsibility for matters relating to equality, diversity and inclusion: William Willson and Georgina Peters.
 Each reports directly to the Heads of Chambers.
 You can find our Diversity and Inclusion policy here.

 We use the Bar Council’s Pupillage Gateway for pupillage recruitment and we work with external organisations such as the Bar Council to ensure that everyone involved in the interview and assessment process has received training in fair recruitment.
 Before initial consideration, all applications are anonymised.
 We are using an external provider to assist us in contextual analysis of candidates’ applications for pupillage.

 Pupillage Recruitment.
 We are firmly committed to ensuring fair access to the Bar and to that end we are working with Bridging the Bar to help achieve this by providing mentors to aspiring barristers from underrepresented societal groups.

 We are taking part in the 10,000 Black Interns program where we will be offering a paid internship.
 Click here to read more about the scheme.

 Staff Recruitment.
 South Square is an equal opportunities employer.
 Our recruitment process for staff is based on the principles of fairness and transparency and, while we assess applicants on a number of core competencies including problem solving, judgement, initiative, commitment, teamwork and communication skills, our focus is finding people who will uphold our values and behaviours.